 Ideally, food should stay in your stomach long enough for it to be broken down properly by the stomach enzymes before it is passed into the small intestine in a process known as gastric emptying.
 While proteins are emptied out the fastest, followed by carbs, fats take more time.
-Intake of dietary fibers helps delay this gastric emptying significantly.
+Intake of dietary fiber helps delay this gastric emptying significantly.
 Because the modern diet is too focused on proteins and carbs and not enough fiber, indigestion is a common problem.

 Acetic acid, being a mild acid, keeps this delay optimum.
 Too much delay would cause other symptoms like acid reflux, belching, and bloating.

-And Reduces Post-Meal Blood Glucose Build-Up
+Good News For Diabetics: ACV Reduces Post-Meal Blood Glucose Build-Up

+A study found that a couple of teaspoons of vinegar (10 g) during meals can reduce the glucose build-up in your body by 20% after a meal of complex carbs3 by delaying gastric emptying.
 This is good news for diabetic patients as it will help their body release sugar slowly into the bloodstream.
 But with diabetic patients who have gastroparesis, a condition where the process of gastric emptying is anyway delayed, it might not be helpful.4

-It Prevents Diarrhea
+3. Prevents And Treats Diarrhea

 |↑1||Your Digestive System and How It Works.
 National Institute of Diabetes and Digestive and Kidney Diseases|

-|2.||↑||Hunt, J. N., and M. T. Knox.
+|↑2||Hunt, J. N., and M. T. Knox.
 “The slowing of gastric emptying by four strong acids and three weak acids.”
 The Journal of physiology 222, no. 1 (1972): 187.|

-|3.||↑||Johnston, Carol S., Iwona Steplewska, Cindy A. Long, Lafe N. Harris, and Romina H. Ryals.
+|↑3||Johnston, Carol S., Iwona Steplewska, Cindy A. Long, Lafe N. Harris, and Romina H. Ryals.
 “Examination of the antiglycemic properties of vinegar in healthy adults.”
 Annals of Nutrition and Metabolism 56, no. 1 (2010): 74-79.|

-|4.||↑||Hlebowicz, Joanna, Gassan Darwiche, Ola Björgell, and Lars-Olof Almér.
+|↑4||Hlebowicz, Joanna, Gassan Darwiche, Ola Björgell, and Lars-Olof Almér.
 “Effect of apple cider vinegar on delayed gastric emptying in patients with type 1 diabetes mellitus: a pilot study.”
 BMC gastroenterology 7, no. 1 (2007): 1.|

-|5.||↑||Shen, Fengge, Jiaxuan Feng, Xinhui Wang, Zhimin Qi, Xiaochen Shi, Yanan An, Qiaoli Zhang et al. “Vinegar treatment prevents the development of murine experimental colitis via inhibition of inflammation and apoptosis.”
+|↑5||Shen, Fengge, Jiaxuan Feng, Xinhui Wang, Zhimin Qi, Xiaochen Shi, Yanan An, Qiaoli Zhang et al. “Vinegar treatment prevents the development of murine experimental colitis via inhibition of inflammation and apoptosis.”
 Journal of agricultural and food chemistry 64, no. 5 (2016): 1111-1121.|